VishTechTales/VishTechTales/README.md

 ### 🚀 Quick Overview

-- 💻 I specialize in WEBDEV.
+- 💻 I specializing in WEB3 devlopment .
 - 🌐 Currently diving deep into BlockChain,WEB3.
 - 🎓 Pursuing  Graduation with a degree in Computer Science.
 - 🌟 Constantly seeking opportunities to learn and grow.